RH29152/Crypto-Trade-Quest-A-crypto-Currency-Exchange-Simulator-/README.md

 #### **Steps:**

 1. **Download all files:**
-   - Download all .cpp and .h files into the same folder.
+   - Download all .cpp .csv and .h files into the same folder.

 2. **Compile the project:**
    - Open your terminal and navigate to the project directory.